tsaad-dev/drafts/ns-te/draft-ietf-teas-ns.md

 instantiate different NRPs.
 The NRP reservable or utilized bandwidth on such a link is updated (and may be advertised) whenever new paths are placed in the network.
-The NRP reservation state, in this case, MAY be maintained on each device or off the device on a resource reservation manager that holds reservation states for those links in the network.
+The NRP reservation state, in this case, is maintained on each device or off the device on a resource reservation manager that holds reservation states for those links in the network.